Updated April 9, 2019

 Virtual private network

-AWS and GCP provide virtual private network (VPN) services that allow you to create a tunnel from an external network to your internal Amazon EC2 or Compute Engine network, and then establish a private connection over that tunnel.
+AWS and Google Cloud provide virtual private network (VPN) services that allow you to create a tunnel from an external network to your internal Amazon EC2 or Compute Engine network, and then establish a private connection over that tunnel.

 AWS: Amazon VPC offers a similar routing service.